 The body needs protein to build muscle.
 Without the right protein intake, seniors only maintain their current muscle even if they are exercising harder than ever.
 Roughly one gram of protein for each pound of body weight is recommended for seniors who are trying to increase their muscle size.
 Chicken breast, eggs, turkey, and fish contain the essential proteins needed to strengthen the bones and muscles.
 Vegetarian seniors can still get protein from beans, quinoa, dairy, and peas.

 Consider hiring a professional caregiver if your aging loved one needs help preparing nutritious, protein-rich meals.
-Families looking to hire a caregiver can reach out to Home Care Assistance Prescott.
+Families looking to hire a caregiver can reach out to Home care Prescott.
 All of our hourly and live-in caregivers receive extensive ongoing training to ensure they provide the high-quality in-home care seniors need and deserve.

 2. Create a Weightlifting Routine